As SaaS adoption increases, so are cyber security risks associated with it.

 Also, it would be best to ask them about the cyber security standards they follow.
 A mature SaaS company will proactively adopt and certify itself to data security standards such as ISO 27001 and SOC2.
 These certifications ensure that an independent third-party auditor has verified their cyber security posture.

 Remember, a mature SaaS company will welcome questions and transparently reveal its security assurance procedures.

 Who gets access to my data?

-While your data may be secure, it is vital to know who has access to it?
+While your data may be secure, it is vital to know who has access to it.
 You must ask the SaaS service provider to provide a list of third parties who access your data.
 For example, the service provider may be outsourcing software development to a third-party company.
 Or, they may be storing your data in a third-party cloud.
 They could also be using another third-party software to mine your data.

 Where is my data stored?

 Do you know where your data is at any given time?
-SaaS service providers may have data centers across the globe, whereas your government may mandate that specific data reside within the country.
+SaaS service providers may have data centres across the globe, whereas your government may mandate that specific data reside within the country.
 In such cases, it is crucial to clarify the precise location of data storage.